 Simulation is a cost-effective method for developing, deploying and managing network-centric systems throughout their entire lifecycle.
 Users can evaluate the basic behavior of a network, and test combinations of network features that are likely to work.

-The telecommunications industry has recognized the strong benefits of network simulation as a risk abatement measure to the development of a network based product.
+The telecommunications industry has recognized the strong benefits of network emulation as a risk abatement measure to the development of a network based product.
 Network designers are constantly challenged by the growing complexity of communications protocols and the increasing scale of network deployments.
-In order for network organizations to innovate, they need robust network simulation software to easily and intuitively model the intricate end-to-end behavior of protocols.
+In order for network organizations to innovate, they need robust network emulation software to easily and intuitively model the intricate end-to-end behavior of protocols.
 The solution must also be able to efficiently analyze the performance of these protocols and technologies in network infrastructure models of realistic scale.
-We have OPNET modeler simulation capabilities and expertise for testing out networking and communications protocols at scales that are difficult to replicate with hardware.
+We have OPNET modeler emulation capabilities and expertise for testing out networking and communications protocols at scales that are difficult to replicate with hardware.

 At the real time physical networking level, we have developed radio emulators with very specific custom behaviors, timing, and messaging protocols.
 These emulators allow for system level development and testing in the absence of the actual radio hardware.
 The following list summarizes the features:

 - These networking device emulators operate real time on the control plane of a network device.

 - As required, the emulators operate on the data plane as well such as when mimicking the delay and queuing characteristics of a network device by storing and then forwarding host data over a simulated RF network.